Ratchet & Clank: Going Commando

 Planet Todano - Weapons Facility Interior

 The weapons facility on Todano was meant to feature its own music track, instantly recognizable by anyone who watched the E3 trailer.
-However, due to either a bug or an oversight, this track is never played in the game in all PAL versions of it.
-It is currently unknown if this issue was addressed and fixed in later releases of the game.
+However, due to either a bug or an oversight, this track is never played in the game in any version.

 Should the actual used version be uploaded for comparison?
 Find a way to record these cutscenes, assuming any data for them exists.
 If it doesn't, the game will just crash.